 Spotify for Brands Team

 Playlists are no longer just simple collections of songs.
 They’ve grown to become cultural epicenters, complete with their own communities.
-On RapCaviar, more than 8 million hyper-engaged fans keep up with the hip-hop world. ¡Viva Latino! has 6 million passionate listeners of its own.
-And hundreds of millions of listeners streamed Your Time Capsule, a personalized playlist that took them back to the music they loved as a teenager.
+On RapCaviar, more than 8 million hyper-engaged fans keep up with the hip-hop world.
+Positioned as the 'UK's biggest street sounds playlist', Who We Be currently boasts over 201,000 followers on the platform and is Spotify UK’s flagship urban music playlist.
+And hundreds of millions of listeners streamed Your Time Capsule, a personalised playlist that took them back to the music they loved as a teenager.

-When people follow these playlists, they put Spotify at the center of their lives.
+When people follow these playlists, they put Spotify at the centre of their lives.
 The more they listen, the more we’re able to reflect today’s culture — and sometimes even shape it.

 At this year’s CES, we're celebrating how our playlists have evolved to be expressions of culture and the deep engagement they drive with our fans, which fuels our streaming intelligence and overall understanding of our listeners as people.